Get Information on the Mills Act Property Tax Reduction

 Mills Act Application is required for all Mills Act requests.

-Please mail or hand-deliver your completed application to:
+Please mail or hand-deliver (by appointment only) your completed application to:

 San Diego, CA 92101

 How much will I save on my property taxes?

 The amount you save will depend on your property's location, size and comparable rents in the area.
 The value continues to be assessed by the County Tax Assessor's office using a formula and procedures contained in state law.
 Property tax reductions result when the property tax amount that is based on the Mills Act value is compared to the previous property tax amount.
 The savings vary from property to property, and have ranged from 20% to 70% based on the County Tax Assessor's property valuations in accordance with the state law formula.
 Properties that have been under the same ownership for a long time (e.g., pre-Prop.
 13), where the property taxes are already low compared to homes sold at the peak of the market, will most likely not benefit from the Mills Act.